nguyenduchuyiu/marl-delivery/README.md

     cd marl-delivery
     ```
 2.  **Training:**
-    *   The primary training script is `marl-delivery-mappo.ipynb`.
+    *   The primary training script is `MAPPO/marl-delivery-mappo.ipynb`.
     *   Configure hyperparameters within the notebook.
     *   Run the notebook cells.
-Models are saved periodically to the `models/` directory (e.g., `models/mappo_update100_actor.pt`, `models/mappo_final_actor.pt`).
+Models are saved periodically to the `MAPPO/models/` directory (e.g., `MAPPO/models/mappo_update100_actor.pt`, `MAPPO/models/mappo_final_actor.pt`).
 3.  **Evaluation / Testing:**

-    *   The notebook also contains sections for loading pre-trained models and visualizing agent behavior.
-    *   For standalone evaluation or running on different maps using a pre-trained model, you might adapt the `main.py` script (if it's intended for this purpose) or create a new evaluation script that loads the `ActorNetwork` and simulates the environment.
-Example (conceptual):
+    To evaluate the trained MAPPO agent and compare its performance against Greedy and Random agents, run the `evaluation.py` script with the desired parameters.
+Here's an example command:

     ```bash
-    python evaluate.py --model_path models/mappo_final --map map_config/map2.txt --num_agents 5
+    python evaluation.py --seed 10 --max_time_steps 1000 --map map1.txt --num_agents 5 --n_packages 100 --num_test_episodes 100
     ```

+    **Arguments:**

+    *   `--seed`:  The random seed for environment generation and agent initialization.
+Using the same seed ensures consistent environments across evaluation runs.
+    *   `--max_time_steps`: The maximum number of time steps allowed per episode.
+    *   `--map`: The name of the map file to use (e.g., `map1.txt`).
+    *   `--num_agents`: The number of agents (robots) in the environment.
+    *   `--n_packages`: The number of packages that will spawn during each episode.
+    *   `--num_test_episodes`: The number of episodes to run for each agent type (MAPPO, Greedy, Random) to collect performance statistics.
+    *   `--mappo_model_path`: (Optional) Path to the trained MAPPO actor model.
+Defaults to `MAPPO/models/mappo_final_actor.pt`.
+    *   `--device`: (Optional) Device to run the MAPPO model on (e.g., `cpu`, `cuda`).
+Defaults to `cpu`.

+    The script will output the mean and standard deviation of reward, number of delivered packages, and delivery rate for each agent type.
+It will also generate a plot comparing the performance of the agents.

 ---